-We meet at the HPCA allotment HQ, see map below, at 10 am and work through to lunch at around 12.30pm.
+We meet at the HPCA allotment HQ, see map below, from 8 am and work through to lunch at around 12o/c.
 After a good break some go back to work — others depart.

 Tea & coffee are available all day A lavatory and hand-washing facilities are on site.